ioccc-src/winner/faq.md

 are working on (slowly as other things are also being done and this is on free time).

-In some cases we replaced the original code with code that works for modern systems but one can view the original code in the `.orig.c` files (sometimes the original code is also in the directory as a `winner.alt.c` or `prog.alt.c`).
+In some cases we replaced the original code (not the `.orig.c` file!) with code that works for modern systems but one can view the original code in the `.orig.c` files (sometimes the original code is also in the directory as a `winner.alt.c` or `prog.alt.c`).

 Some entries should not have modern system versions replaced.
 See below.

 ## Q: I can't get some entries to work in 64-bit systems that don't support 32-bit!